Inferring DAGs and Phylogenetic Networks from Least Common Ancestors: The Canonical Network: Properties and Algorithmic Construction

 \section{The Canonical Network: Properties and Algorithmic Construction}

-In the previous section, we saw how to realize a relation $R$ by its canonical DAG $G_R$.
-In this section, we focus on realizing a relation via a canonical \emph{network} $N_R$.
-This network is obtained by a fairly simple modification of $G_R$.
-Interestingly, we will show that $N_R$ is regular, meaning that it is closely related to the Hasse diagram of its underlying set system, which arises by taking the descendants in $X$ of vertices in $N_R$.
-In addition, we present a polynomial-time algorithm for computing both $G_R$ and $N_R$.
+In the previous section, we saw how to realize a relation $R$ by its canonical DAG $\cG_R$.
+In this section, we focus on realizing a relation via a canonical \emph{network} $\cN_R$.
+This network is obtained by a simple modification of $\cG_R$.
+Interestingly, we will show that \REVII{$\cG_R$ and }$\cN_R$ are regular, meaning that they are closely related to the Hasse diagram of their underlying set system, which arises by taking the descendants in $X$ of vertices in \REVII{$\cG_R$, respectively,} $\cN_R$.
+In addition, we present a polynomial-time algorithm for computing both $\cG_R$ and $\cN_R$.